-Bhutan is a small land-lock country that lies in the continent of Asia.
-It covers the area of 38,394 square kilometers.
-It is the 138th largest nation in the world in terms of Land area.
-Bhutan is the adventure country, and also a practical guide to the “Land of thunder the dragon.”
-It is lying at the eastern Himalaya Mountains south of china, sharing the border with Indian states of Sikkim.
+Bhutan is a small country in Asia, It is one of the land-lock countries which covers the area of 38,394 square kilometers.
+It is one of the smallest nations in the world in terms of Land area.
+Bhutan is the mountain country, and also a practical guide to the “Land of thunder the dragon.”
+It is lying at the eastern Himalaya Mountains south of china, sharing the border with the Indian states of Sikkim.
 West Bengal, Assam, and Arunachal Pradesh.
-Bhutan serves as the best tourist destination for adventure trekking.
+The country serves the best travel destination for adventure trekking.
 The country has several Key Himalayan mountain passes.
-Possessing the heavenly landscapes with some fertile valleys and savanna, anybody could fall in love with this place.
+Possessing the heavenly landscapes with some fertile valleys and also its savanna, anybody could fall in love with this place.

 In 1947, Bhutan became an independent state after gaining its sovereignty from the United Kingdom.
 Bhutan comprises a population of 716,896 according to the record of the 2012 survey and has a density of 19 people per square kilometer.
 In Contrast with Bhutan’s people, the population density of the neighboring country is far higher as the overall population of the country is around seven hundred fifty thousand only.